Current status: This service has ended

 Outhouse, water fountain, picnic area and interpretation panels.
 Leashed dogs allowed.

 This stop is at the south entrance of the Park, at the edge of the forest, just steps away from the city.
-It’s a popular starting point for hiking and biking, especially on the 200-km paved multi-use pathway that winds through the Capital.
+It’s a popular starting point for hiking and biking on the 200 km paved multi-use pathway that winds through the Capital.

 South entrance (P3) stop location

-Take a few moments to discover the Park’s history, geography and ecosystems on the giant map in the reception area.
+Take a few minutes to learn about the Park’s history, geography and ecosystems by viewing the giant map in the reception area.
 Take a stroll on the Pioneers Trail, with interpretation panels that highlight the history of settlers in the Outaouais region and the Park’s forest diversity.

-From the paved pathway, you can get to the Lac-des-Fées Pathway, great for birding along the lakeshore.
-Trail 5, also called the Capital Pathway, leads to the Asticou Centre, Relais plein air and beyond.
+You can get to Lac-des-Fées Pathway via the paved pathway, which is great for bird watching along the lakeshore.
+Trail 5, also called the Capital Pathway, leads to the Asticou Centre, Relais plein air, and further beyond.

 Information officers, outhouse, interpretation panels, lookout.
 No swimming and no dogs allowed.